Siperjack/ManifoldHGNNpaper/README.md

 ### (5).
 Run the toy_examples/flow_sphere/S2flow.py file for the experiments in master's thesis.

 Make sure your virtual environment is activated before running these commands!

+### Alternative: Run in devcontainer with everythinng set up and run when ready.
+NB: This option often doesn't render gifs, and therefore lines creating gifs are commented out.

+## HGNN paper:

+Run toy_examples/flow_sphere/S2flow.py with different different parameters of the random_S2_OH(args) function.